JoeyStanley/real/_posts/2018-01-23-randomizing-a-wordlist.md

 # Conclusion

 Going through my list, I was impressed with just how random the words seemed.
-Like the episode of *Numbers*, what I perceived to be *more* random actually had a lot of structure to it and was deliberately devoid of clusters.
+Like the episode of *Numb3rs*, what I perceived to be *more* random actually had a lot of structure to it and was deliberately devoid of clusters.
 Previous lists I've used were had close to a truly random order, but this one seems even better.
 It's much harder to tell that these words come from a relatively small set lexical classes.
 I think the key is that similar words aren't near each other, which is not what you get with a random number generator.
 I think this guided pseudo-random order is a better way to go for eliciting linguistic data in a wordlist.

 <hr/>